Patrice Talon: Presidency (2016–2026)

 Talon ran as an independent candidate in the March 2016 presidential election.
 He finished second to Prime Minister Lionel Zinsou of the Cowry Forces for an Emerging Benin in the first round of voting, but won the second round with 65% of the vote.
 Zinsou conceded on election night.
 On 25 March 2016, Talon said that he would "first and foremost tackle constitutional reform", discussing his plan to limit presidents to a single term of five years in order to combat "complacency".
-He also said that he planned to reduce the government from 28 to 16 members.
+He also said that he planned to reduce the cabinet from 28 to 16 members.